~ 3 MIN READ

 - Relentlessly communicate your vision to your employees.
 Your vision statement won’t do any good if no one knows what it is.
 Furthermore, make sure you ask for and receive feedback on it.
 This helps the buy-in and alignment process.

 - Implement a strategic framework—like a Balanced Scorecard—to help track progress in achieving the key aspects of your vision.
-Your framework should hold and track your goals s, and break them down further into manageable pieces with initiatives and action items.
+Your framework should hold and track your goals, and break them down further into manageable pieces with initiatives and action items.

 - When you achieve your vision, set a new one!
 The goal of a vision isn’t to set something so unattainable that you’ll never reach it.
 Once your vision has been met, it’s time to look into the future once more and decide where it is you hope to head—and work toward it.

 If you need some assistance making your vision statement actionable, download our free Strategy Execution Toolkit.
-This 44-page guide will help you take disjointed goals and set them into motion.
+This 44-page guide will walk you through the step-by-step process of creating your vision and the strategy to support it.